1980 Florida State Seminoles football team: East Carolina

 With a devastating running game and formidable defense, the Seminoles romped to a 63-7 victory.
 Sam Platt ran for 130 yards on 29 carries and Mike Whiting 71 yards on 15 carries.
 Rick Stockstill completed 10 of 11 passes for 132 yards.
 Ahead 35-7 going into the final quarter, the Seminoles added four more touchdowns and 28 points in the 4th quarter.
 Michael Whiting, Ken Burnett and Larry Harris each ran for two touchdowns.
 FSU rolled up 559 yards of total offense while holding the Pirates to 102 yards of total offense.

-At Miami
+at Miami (FL)

-Fumble after fumble after fumble on the quarterback-center exchange stymied the frustrated Seminoles throughout the game as Florida State came tumbling down 10-9 in Miami.
-Trailing 10-3 late in the 4th quarter, the Seminoles almost pulled it out in the final minutes, driving 55 yards to a touchdown that came on an 11 yard pass from Rick Stockstill to Sam Childers with 39 seconds left.
+Fumble after fumble after fumble on the quarterback-center exchange stymied the frustrated Seminoles throughout the game as Florida State lost its only regular season game by 10-9 thanks to a questionable flag thrown.
+FSU was flagged for pass interference on a ball that sailed ten feet over the head of a Miami receiver running down the sideline.
+Coach Bowden argued that the ball was clearly uncatchable to no avail.
+Back then, pass interference calls were spot fouls and this penalty allowed Miami to kick an easy field goal to go up 10-3.
+Even so, the Seminoles almost pulled it out in the final minutes, driving 55 yards to a touchdown that came on an 11 yard pass from Rick Stockstill to Sam Childers with 39 seconds left.
 Coach Bobby Bowden made the decision to go for a winning two points, rather than settle for a 10-10 tie.
 Stockstill’s pass in the quest for two hit the helmet of leaping nose guard at the line of scrimmage and never had a chance to reach a Seminole.
+This was the only loss in an otherwise outstanding season with the Seminoles defeating #3 Nebraska and #4 Pittsburgh in back-to-back games.